Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 Where a patient purchases home dialysis equipment - haemodialysis machines, water treatment systems, or CAPD warming devices - these qualify as medical appliances under s.3.4 of Revenue's guidance, where prescribed by a consultant nephrologist.
 The capital cost of the equipment qualifies in the year of purchase.
 Consumables - dialysis fluid bags, bloodlines, needles, and other single-use supplies - qualify as ongoing medical appliance consumables in each year they are purchased.
 Retain the purchase invoices for the equipment and annual invoices for consumables alongside the consultant prescription for the home dialysis programme.

-How to claim in myAccount and backdate prior years
+How to claim in the Revenue system and backdate prior years

-After the end of the relevant year, log in to myAccount at revenue.ie.
-Navigate to PAYE Services → Review your Tax and select the relevant year.
-Under Health Expenses, enter the total qualifying amount for the year — combining the Appendix 1 flat rate allowances, the travel mileage (for hospital dialysis), standard prescription costs, consultant fees, and any medical appliance costs — as a single Health Expenses total.
+After the end of the relevant year, log in to the Revenue system at revenue.ie.
+Navigate to the PAYE review area → review the tax position and select the relevant year.
+Under Health Expenses, enter the total qualifying amount for the year - combining the Appendix 1 flat rate allowances, the travel mileage (for hospital dialysis), standard prescription costs, consultant fees, and any medical appliance costs - as a single Health Expenses total.
 Retain the journey log, the Appendix 1 rate reference, and all prescription and consultant invoices for six years.

 Key Takeaways